dhalligan/cpp-scratch/README.md

 # cpp-scratch
-This project contains a variety of scratch work in C++.
+This project contains a variety of scratch work on algorithms in C++.